Education

 This course provides intensive study in the processes of career development and planning, career and lifestyle counseling, planning, and development with a focus on secondary students.

-EDU 534.
+• EDU534.
 Introduction to Group Counseling in Sch.
 3 hours.
-Su., Sp.
+SP.
+SU.

 This course is designed to provide students with methods, materials, leadership skills, and counseling techniques appropriate for group work in a school setting.
 The course will address group and classroom approaches for promoting academic achievement and success in school for the at-risk student.
 Principles and practices of group counseling, group dynamics, teaching and training models and skills, teaming and collaboration, and working with parent groups will be covered.
 This course is designed to provide students with methods, materials, leadership skills, and counseling techniques appropriate for group work and collaboration with teams in a school setting.